MadibaGroup/2024-Gadgets/content/docs/gadgets/mult2.md

   * $\mathsf{Acc}[i]\leftarrow\mathsf{Arr}[i]\cdot\mathsf{Acc}[i+1]$ for $i$ from $n-2$ to 0
 * $\mathcal{P}$ computes $\mathsf{Prod}_\mathsf{Arr}\leftarrow\mathsf{Acc}[0]$

-## Polynomial Level
+### Polynomial Level

 We assume arrays $\mathsf{Arr}$ and $\mathsf{Acc}$ are encoded as the y-coordinates into a univariant polynomial where the x-coordinates (called the domain $\mathcal{H}_\kappa$) are chosen as the multiplicative group of order $\kappa$ with generator $\omega\in\mathbb{G}_\kappa$ (see [Background](../background/poly-iop.md) for more).
 In short, $\omega^0$ is the first element and $\omega^{\kappa-1}$ is the last element of $\mathcal{H}_\kappa$.
 If $\kappa$ is larger than the length of the array, the array can be padded with elements of value 1 (which will not change the product).

-Recall the three constraints from the arrays:
+Recall the three constraints we want to prove:

 1. The first value in $\mathsf{Acc}$ matches the first value in $\mathsf{Arr}$,
 2. The rest of the values in $\mathsf{Acc}$ are of the form $\mathsf{Acc}[i]=\mathsf{Arr}[i]\cdot\mathsf{Acc}[i-1]$,